smart-data-models/dataModel.AAS/I4Asset/doc/spec_KO.md

     descriptions:
       description: For adding detailed knowledge in different languages
       items:
+        description: object containing the properties language and text
         properties:
           language:
             description: Substring identifying the language.
 Acronym according to ISO 639-1